My finances, my projects, my life

 What are the advantages?

 One of the main advantages is, of course, the fact that the lessor will finance the equipment in full (including paying all VAT up front) and charge you a pre-agreed fixed lease payment for the entire period of use of the asset.
-Some financial institutions also allow you to opt for non-linear lease payments that track your cash flows.
-This means that you can reduce your cash holdings while also benefiting from an alternative to traditional borrowing.
+This financing solution enables lessees to preserve their cash flow while taking advantage of an alternative to traditional credit.

 Financial leasing also enables you to: